smith8h/flutter-extensions/README.md

 context.pop(); // pops the current route
-context.push(HomeScreen()); // pushes a new route with the given page context.pushNamed(AppRoutes.homeScreen); // pushes a new route with the given name
+context.push(HomeScreen()); // pushes a new route with the given page context.pushNamed(AppRoutes.homeScreen); // pushes a new route with the given name context.pushNamedArgs(AppRoutes.homeScreen, arguments: {"id": 123}); // pushes a new route with the given name and arguments

 context.orientation; // returns the device orientation
 context.keyboardHeight; // returns the height of the keyboard